|

 the floor of the Chicago Stadium (could Bob

-Deservi ever expect to engineer a similar entrance for his
+Deservi ever expecedt to have engineered a similar entrance for his

 it eats up precious minutes of paid-for network time.
 Indeed,